marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/system.rst

     STATUS = SYSTEM(COMMAND)

   :samp:`{See also}:`
-    EXECUTE_COMMAND_LINE, which is part of the Fortran 2008 standard and should considered in new code for future portability.
+    :ref:`EXECUTE_COMMAND_LINE`, which is part of the Fortran 2008 standard and should considered in new code for future portability.